Would it surprise you to know that it takes at least 13 different nutrients to properly create and convert thyroid hormone to its active form?

 Do you see the vicious cycle here?

-What makes matters worse is that most physicians don’t treat iron deficiency unless it also is causing anemia (low red blood cells).
+What makes matters worse is that most physicians don’t treat iron deficiency unless it also causes anemia (low red blood cells).

 It’s certainly possible to have an iron deficiency that doesn’t cause anemia but which still impairs thyroid function in your body (15).